-89 An operational default occurs when a participant is not able to meet its obligations due to an operational problem, such as a failure in information technology systems settlement practices, should these changes be necessary in extreme circumstances, to ensure timely settlement; (d) the management of transactions at different stages of processing; (e) the expected treatment of proprietary and customer transactions and accounts; (f) the probable sequencing of actions; (g) the roles, obligations, and responsibilities of the various parties, including non-defaulting participants; and (h) the existence of other mechanisms that may be activated to contain the impact of a default.
-An FMIA central counterparty should involve its participants, the Reserve Bank and other relevant authorities, and other relevant stakeholders in developing its default rules and procedures (see Principle CCP Standard 2 on governance).

-In the event of a participant default, financial and other obligations created for non-defaulting 12.1.2. participants should be proportional to the scale and nature of participants' activities.
+- 12.1.1.
+3.13.2.
+An FMIA central counterparty should have default rules and procedures that enable the FMIcentral counterparty to continue to meet its obligations to non-defaulting participants in the event of a participant default.
+An FMIA central counterparty should explain clearly in its rules and procedures what circumstances constitute a participant default, addressing both financial and operational defaults.90 An FMIA central counterparty should describe the method for identifying a default.
+In particular, an FMIa central counterparty should specify whether a declaration of default is automatic or discretionary, and if discretionary, which person or group shall exercise that discretion.
+Key aspects to be considered in designing the rules and procedures include (a): the actions that an FMIa central counterparty can take when a default is declared; (b) the extent to which such actions are automatic or discretionary; (c) potential changes to the normal settlement practices, should these changes be necessary in extreme circumstances, to ensure timely settlement; (d) the management of transactions at different stages of processing; (e) the expected treatment of proprietary and customer transactions and accounts; (f) the probable sequencing of actions; (g) the roles, obligations; and responsibilities of the various parties, including non-defaulting participants; and (h)-the existence of other mechanisms that may be activated to contain the impact of a default.
+An FMIA central counterparty should involve its participants, the Reserve Bank and other relevant authorities, and other relevant stakeholders in developing its default rules and procedures (see Principle CCP Standard 2 on governance). - 12.1.2.
+In the event of a participant default, financial and other obligations created for non-defaulting participants should be proportional to the scale and nature of participants' activities.
 Disproportionate obligations may place undue demands on participants at a time of wider market distress.
-Obligations placed on non-defaulting participants may include calls for additional default fund contributions, unfunded loss allocations, or compulsory participation in auctions or allocations of the defaulting participant's open positions.
+Obligations placed on non-defaulting participants may include calls for additional default fund contributions, unfunded loss or liquidity allocations, or compulsory participation in auctions or allocations of the defaulting participant's open positions.
 In these cases, a central counterparty may consider making the size of participant contributions or allocation of positions dependent on the risk and scale of the participant's activities.
 Where compulsory participation in auctions or allocations of the defaulting participant's open positions is used, procedures should include consideration of the risk profile and portfolio of each receiving participant before allocating positions, so as to minimise additional risk for the non-defaulting participants.
 The scope of an individual participant's activities should also be considered.
 For example, where a central counterparty clears multiple products with distinct risk profiles, it should consider the potential impact on participants that are active in only a subset of these products when determining whether to operate a commingled default fund, or separate default funds based on product types.
 As another example, where a participant holds most of its positions in Australian dollar-denominated contracts, a central counterparty's loss allocation arrangements could be designed to avoid allocating positions in other currencies to that participant.